Ehl Logo Fi 2000X1000

 Self-assessment form

-Familiarize yourself with the instructions for applicants by the Finnish Heritage Agency on the pre-selection in Finland in 2022.
+Familiarize yourself with the instructions for applicants by the Finnish Heritage Agency on the pre-selection in Finland in 2024.
 Questions related to the pre-selection can be found at the end of the document.
 You can answer in Finnish or Swedish.
-Send the answers to the questions as a word file to by March 30, 2022 to the Finnish Heritage Agency.

 The European Commission's guide for applicants for the European Heritage Label provides more detailed guidance on what types of sites can be applied for and the criteria for evaluating them.